Russian diplomats had to ride a hand-power railcar out of North Korea due to covid restrictions

 Either way, there are few ways into and out of the country and even fewer foreigners who want to stay.
 A year ago, 13 Russian Embassy employees were flown out of North Korea as the lockdown began.
 It was unclear why the diplomats who departed this week stayed in Pyongyang.

-According to Russia’s Foreign Ministry, which posted about the trip on Facebook Thursday, the group included eight embassy employees and their families.
-In two photographs accompanying the post, the embassy’s third secretary Vladislav Sorokin is shown pushing his young children and the family’s luggage on a railway handcart, which they used to reach the Russian border with North Korea.

-The U.S. and United Nation’s have put stringent sanctions on North Korea in response to its nuclear weapons programs and human rights abuses.
+The United States and United Nation’s have put stringent sanctions on North Korea in response to its nuclear weapons programs and human rights abuses.
 Critics, however, say that the sanctions have contributed to a dire humanitarian situation inside the country while not leading to political change.

 Earlier this month a group of Democratic lawmakers sent a letter to President Biden urging his administration to conduct an analysis of U.S. sanctions and reassess those limiting a country’s access to coronavirus vaccines and other covid-19 related resources.